Amplitude-Developer-Docs/amplitude-dev-center/docs/guides/accounts-instrumentation-guide.md

 #### Approach for event level groups

-Amplitude recommends taking following approach for event level groups.
+Amplitude recommends taking the following approach for event level groups.

 <div class="grid cards" markdown>

-- :material-numeric-1-circle:{ .lg .middle } **Events**
+- :material-numeric-1-circle:{ .lg .middle } **Group Identify**

     ---

+    **Set and update group properties** via group identify calls.

+    Send group identify calls server-side to the [Group Identify API](../../analytics/apis/group-identify-api) or using an SDK.

+    Group properties persist for the group until they're explicitly updated or unset.
+Updates to group properties aren't retroactive.

+- :material-numeric-2-circle:{ .lg .middle } **Events**

+    ---

     **Tie users to a group** at the time an event is sent.

-    **Send events** server-side to the [HTTP V2 API](/../analytics/apis/http-v2-api) or [Batch API](/../analytics/apis/batch-event-upload-api), or using an SDK.
+    **Send events** server-side to the [HTTP V2 API](../../analytics/apis/http-v2-api) or [Batch API](../../analytics/apis/batch-event-upload-api), or using an SDK.

     The group association **doesn't** persist for the user.
 You must pass it with each relevant event.

-- :material-numeric-2-circle:{ .lg .middle } **Group Identify**

-    ---

-    **Set and update group properties** via group identify calls.

-    Send group identify calls server-side to the [Group Identify API](/../analytics/apis/group-identify-api) or using an SDK.

-    Group properties persist for the group until they're explicitly updated or unset.
-Updates to group properties aren't retroactive.

 </div>

 #### Approach for user level groups

-Amplitude recommends taking following approach for user level groups.
+Amplitude recommends taking the following approach for user level groups.

 <div class="grid cards" markdown>